skardum/invoices-reader/README.md

 Pyzbar
 # Installing
 Clone the repository
-shell
-Copy code

 $ git clone https://github.com/your-username/qr-detector.git

-Navigate to the project directory shell
+Navigate to the project directory
-Copy code
 $ cd qr-detector
 Install the required packages
-ruby
-Copy code

 $ pip install -r requirements.txt
 Running the Application
 To run the application, simply run the following command:

-ruby
-Copy code
 $ python qr-detector.py
-The application will prompt you to enter the path to an image file that contains a QR code.

 Built With
 OpenCV - A computer vision and machine learning software library.